 Caring for your wound and stitches

-If you’ve had an operation on your ankle, you’ll need to keep your stitches dry and clean.
+If you’ve had an operation, you’ll need to keep your stitches dry and clean.
 You should also look out for any redness or signs of swelling, bleeding or pus as these can be signs of an infection.

 Symptoms of DVT in the leg are: